mcquest72/AGROalert/README.md

 ### Useful resources

-- [w3school](https://www.w3schools.com/) - This helped me gain some insight to the structure of html.
-I really liked this platform and will use it going forward.
+- [w3school](https://www.w3schools.com/) - This helped us gain some insight to the structure of html, css, and javascript.
+We hope to continue using this platform going forward.

 ## Contributors